Safeguarding-European-wild-pollinators/SafeguardEuropeanWildBee/README.md

-# Data Cleaning Scripts for SAFEGUARD project data
+# Project description

-This repository contains the scripts used to clean and process data for the data paper "_A Synthesized Dataset of Wild Bees and Hoverfly Occurrences in Europe_" based on spatial data of **wild bees** from the SAFEGUARD project.
+This repository contains the scripts used to clean and process data for the data paper of Sentil et al. 2025, "_A Synthesized Dataset of Wild Bees and Hoverfly Occurrences in Europe_" based on spatial data of **wild bees** from the SAFEGUARD project.
 These scripts are designed to streamline data cleaning and transformation, making them easily reusable and adaptable for similar projects.

+## Project funding
+This work has been funded by:

+**SAFEGUARD** (Safeguarding European wild pollinators).
+Horizon 2020 (No. 101003476).
+Task 1.1:  Compiling distributional data on European pollinators at EU and national levels.

+**PULSE** (Providing technical and scientific support in measuring the pulse of European biodiversity using the Red List Index, contract No. 07.027755/2020/840209/SER/ENV.D.2.).

-# Description
+# Script description

 This project includes several essential data cleaning steps to prepare spatial data of **wild bees** for analysis, including: